transientskp/tkp/documentation/source/cookbook.rst

 Setting up the directory structure and configuration files
 ----------------------------------------------------------

-Locate the TKP directory (the development version); on heastro, it's in :file:`/opt/tkp/dev/tkp`.
-On CEP 1, it's in :file:`/home/rol/tkp/dev/tkp`.
+Locate the TKP directory (the evelopment version); on heastro, it's in :file:`/opt/tkp/tkp`.
+On CEP 1, it's in :file:`/home/rol/tkp/tkp`.
 In the :file:`bin` subdirectory, you'll find the TRAP initialisation script: :file:`trapinit.py`.

 Run :file:`trapinit.py`::